 Find some mini clothespins here that will add a simple, vintage Farmhouse feeling to your beautiful fall garland for kids.

-I know this is a super simple real fall leaf garland, but sometimes the simple crafts and fall decorating is the most meaningful.
+I know this is a super simple real fall leaf garland, but sometimes the easy crafts and fall decorating are the most meaningful.
 It’s diy fall garland you can actually accomplish with young kids.
-And it’s an easy way to add fall décor without running out to the craft store to buy decorations that will have to be stored in tubs ten months out of the year.
-And it makes good use of all those leaves little hands love to bring you.
+And it’s an easy way to add fall decor without running out to the craft store to buy decorations that will have to be stored in tubs ten months out of the year.
+And it’s a great fall craft that makes good use of all those leaves little hands love to bring you.
+Be sure to add this delightful craft to your fall family fun list!

 Comment below and tell me what your favorite natural fall décor or fall crafts are!